erdinctekay/blockberry-chrome-extension/README.md

 # Blockberry - Focus Booster

-This is a basic, private, open-source Chrome extension that blocks websites based on a user-defined list to help user's prevent distract sources.
+This is a basic, privacy-focused, open-source Chrome extension that blocks websites based on a user-defined list to help user's prevent distract sources.
 Does not track or collect your data.
 It also supports wildcard domain block.

 ## Installation